-Pan seared scallops with blackened seasoning, fresh garlic and butter served over rice.
-A flavorful meal for any day of the week!
+Pan-seared scallops made with blackened spices and garlic butter served over rice.
+A quick 15-minute flavorful meal for any day of the week!

 What is blackened seasoning?

 In essence, blackened seasoning is really Cajun seasoning.
 Blackened is more of a cooking method in conjunction with the seasoning.
 When you make blackened seafood, you first season the fish with the spice blend, melt butter on a hot pan, and sear on both sides until you achieve a delicious crust.